team1432/team1432.github.io/source/posts/2016-06-27-our-summer-robot.md

 author: Caleb Eby
 published: false
 title: Our Summer Robot
----
+summary: >
   This summer, we want to build a robot with a turret to shoot.

-READMORE
+---

 ## Objectives